8 Brilliant Social Media Marketing Moments Of 2014

 Pepsi tweeted from its @PepsiMaxUK account to encourage consumers to submit “unbelievable” Vine videos, tagged with #LiveforNow, for a chance to be featured on billboards across the UK.

-One month later, in March, Pepsi Max took the social media marketing campaign to a whole new level, and launched the “Unbelievable Bus Shelter,” an incredible augmented reality stunt.
+One month later, in March, Pepsi Max took the social media marketing campaign to a whole new level and launched the “Unbelievable Bus Shelter,” an incredible augmented reality stunt.

-While commuters innocently waited at a bus stop on busy London street, they would suddenly see a tiger on the prowl, a meteor crash before them, or an octopus tentacle grabbing people – only to have the image disappear moments later!
+While commuters innocently waited at a bus stop on a busy London street, they would suddenly see a tiger on the prowl, a meteor crash before them, or an octopus tentacle grabbing people – only to have the image disappear moments later!
 The shocking reactions – and the laughter that ensued from people after realizing they were pranked, were caught on tape and uploaded to YouTube.

 How did #LiveforNow get millions of views on YouTube?

-• Use of augmented reality to shock and awe people
+- Use of augmented reality to shock and awe people

-• Capturing an unforgettable, spontaneous moment on video
+- Capturing an unforgettable, spontaneous moment on video

-• Motivating consumers to share their unbelievable skills
+- Motivating consumers to share their unbelievable skills

-• Launching a social media contest to encourage participation
+- Launching a social media contest to encourage participation

 8. Magic of Christmas: Marks & Spencer’s #FollowTheFairies

-What better way to spread holiday cheer then with goodwill fairies?
+What better way to spread holiday cheer than with goodwill fairies?
 Marks & Spencer, the UK-based retailer, decided to pay it forward in November with a TV ad campaign called The Two Fairies, designed to engage consumers and raise awareness of good deeds across social media.

 One week after the social media marketing campaign was launched, the retailer revealed that it was behind the carefully orchestrated do-gooder effort.
 Within less than two months of the first tweet from @TheTwoFairies on October 29th, the account already had 42,000 followers!